FDS Team

 She has shared her passion for the constantly evolving Fashion business environment, through the Going Global programme, accompanying students to international trade fairs in Shanghai and Hong Kong and continues to participate in organisations, integral to growing and nurturing the future of the Australian Fashion Design industry.

-Karen believes education connecting the processes from concept, research & sourcing through the design value chain, and seeing students learn the relevant strategies and abilities, are exciting enablers for the complexities faced by the business of fashion.
+Karen believes in education connecting the processes from concept, research & sourcing through the design value chain, and seeing students learn the relevant strategies and abilities, are exciting enablers for the complexities faced by the business of fashion.

 Teaching across a variety of professional practice disciplines, she strives to empower students through both the Higher Education and Vocational model, with a passion for knowledge, working towards building a successful and sustained future in the design industry.